Physics-informed Neural Networks for Heterogeneous Poroelastic Media: Introduction

-Computational models of these thermo-hydro-poromechanical systems can be broadly categorized as either physics-based or data-driven.
+Computational modeling is often necessary to supplement these theoretical and experimental investigations to gain fundamental insight into the coupled physical processes of flow and deformation.
+These computational models can be broadly categorized as either physics-based or data-driven.
 Physics-based models involve the solution of coupled partial differential equations (PDEs).
-These coupled PDEs are solved numerically, often employing methods like the finite element method \cite{ammosov2022generalized,adia2021combined,settgast2017,srinivas2021}, finite volume method \cite{sokolova2019multiscale}, or finite difference method \cite{ahmad2022numerical}, that provide approximate solutions to the PDEs on an underlying grid.
+These coupled PDEs are solved numerically, often employing methods like the finite element method~\cite{ammosov2022generalized,adia2021combined}, finite volume method~\cite{sokolova2019multiscale}, or finite difference method~\cite{ahmad2022numerical}, which provide approximate solutions to the PDEs on an underlying grid.
 However, generating grids that conform to subsurface features (such as material interfaces, faults, and fractures) is a time-consuming pre-processing step.
-For instance, in several reservoir engineering applications, the cost of grid generation is comparable to (or exceeds) the cost of analysis \cite{valiveti2023grid,annavarapu2013,annavarapu2012}.
+For instance, in several reservoir engineering applications, the cost of grid generation is comparable to (or exceeds) the cost of analysis~\cite{valiveti2023grid}.
 This makes computational modeling intractable for realistic field-scale applications.
 By contrast, data-driven models employ machine learning (ML), particularly artificial neural networks (ANNs), to predict the coupled behavior.
-However, their accuracy relies on the availability and quality of training data, which can be sparse in subsurface systems due to economic constraints.
-As such, the applicability of purely data-driven models in poroelasticity is also severely limited.
+Unlike physics-based modeling techniques, these approaches do not rely on an underlying grid for approximation.
+Instead, they utilize large training datasets and ANNs to predict the physical system’s behavior.
+However, the precision of these models is highly dependent on the quality and quantity of the training data.
+This training dataset is often generated through physics-based simulators or experimental methods.
+Unfortunately, the availability of such training data in subsurface systems is often limited, which restricts the applicability of purely data-driven modeling approaches in poroelasticity.
+Moreover, data-driven models often perform poorly during extrapolation, i.e. outside the range of training data set.